maximeraafat/BlenderNeRF/README.md

 ### Subset of Frames

 **Subset of Frames (SOF)** renders every **N** frames from a camera animation, and utilises the rendered subset of frames as NeRF training data.
-The registered testing data spans over all frames of the same camera amimation, including training frames.
+The registered testing data spans over all frames of the same camera animation, including training frames.
 When trained, the NeRF model can render the full camera animation and is consequently well suited for interpolating or rendering large animations of static scenes.

 ### Train and Test Cameras